scp222thj/MalumMenu/README.md

 3. Paste these files directly into your Among Us game folder.
     - Steam: Right-click Among Us in your Library → Click `Manage` → Click `Browse local files`.
     - Epic Launcher: Right-click Among Us in your Library → Click `Manage` → Click the folder icon in the `Installation` box.

+4. Download the latest **MelumMenu-edited dll file** from [here](https://github.com/lekillerdesgames/MalumMenu-Edited/releases/download/v.0.0.1/MalumMenu.dll)

+5. Browse to your Among Us game folder then click `Bepinex` → `plugins` and replace the MalumMenu.dll with the one you just downloaded.

-4. Launch Among Us as you normally would.
+6. Launch Among Us as you normally would.
 You should see a console window appear, installing the mod's requirements.

-5. Wait for the console window to finish the installation.
+7. Wait for the console window to finish the installation.

-6. After installation, Among Us will automatically open with MalumMenu successfully installed.
+8. After installation, Among Us will automatically open with MalumMenu successfully installed.
     - By default, you can toggle the cheat gui on by pressing **DELETE** on your keyboard.
-7. If the installation doesn't work, check out our [FAQ](#-faq).
+9. If the installation doesn't work, check out our [FAQ](#-faq).

 # 📋 Features